MSamiTariq/dechains-assesment/README.md

 # xSushi Vault Project

 ## Project Overview
-This project is an implementation of an ERC4626-compliant vault for staking Sushi tokens and managing xSushi shares.
-The contract is designed to support advanced functionalities, including the ability to zap in and out with various tokens through a Uniswap V3 swap router.
-The vault allows users to deposit tokens, receive xSushi, and handle withdrawals in a secure and efficient manner.
+The objective of this project is to evaluate and showcase skills in Solidity smart contract development, frontend integration, and DeFi protocol design.
+The main focus is on developing a Tokenized Vault for xSushi using the ERC4626 Vault standard.
+This vault contract is designed to handle xSushi deposits, issue shares proportionally, and allow users to withdraw their xSushi against their shares.
+Additionally, the project includes a zap function to facilitate deposits with different tokens that are swapped through Uniswap V3 before staking in the SushiBar to receive xSushi.

 ## Project Structure
 ```